-There are a number of aircraft and aviation museums in Florida and the first indication of this might be the sight of a giant Boeing B-52D Stratofortress displayed at the B-52 Memorial Park at Orlando International Airport.
+There are a number of aircraft and aviation museums in Florida and the first indication of this might be the sight of a giant Vietnam era Boeing B-52D Stratofortress displayed at the B-52 Memorial Park at Orlando International Airport.

 With the help of their teams, they have restored dozens of old warbirds including bombers like the B-17 Flying Fortress, B-24 Liberator and B-25 Mitchell plus fighters like the P-51 Mustang and P-38 Lightning, many of them back to flying condition.

 If you are in the Panhandle region of Florida, then there are two excellent air museums in the area; namely the National Museum of Naval Aviation in Pensacola and the Air Force Armament Museum at Eglin Air Force Base.

-The aircraft museums of Florida do seem to have suffered from some of the recent hurricanes (the Flying Tigers Museum in Kissimmee and the Naval Air Museum at Pensacola Naval Air Station have both been damaged recently) so it is worthwhile checking with the museum before making a special visit.
+Several aircraft museums of Florida do seem to have suffered from some of the recent hurricanes with the Flying Tigers Museum in Kissimmee and the Naval Air Museum at Pensacola Naval Air Station have both been damaged in recent years so it is always worthwhile checking with the museum before making a special visit.

 - DeLand Naval Air Station Museum, DeLand